Weight Loss Topics

 You may choose to research weight loss surgery on your own via the Internet or through your local library.
 As with any search for medical information, be sure that your sources are responsible recognized experts in the field you are investigating.
 An excellent resource for weight loss surgery is the American Society for Bariatric Surgery.

 In many cases, patients are required to show proof that their attempts at dietary weight loss have been ineffective before surgery will be approved.
 More important, however, is the commitment on the part of the patient to required, long-term follow-up care.
-Most surgeons require patients to demonstrate serious motivation and a clear understanding of the extensive dietary, exercise and medical guidelines that must be followed for the remainder of their lives after having weight loss surgery (see Life After Surgery).
+Patients are required to demonstrate serious motivation and a clear understanding of the extensive dietary, exercise and medical guidelines that must be followed for the remainder of their lives after having weight loss surgery (see Life After Surgery).

-If diet and behavior modifications have failed you and surgery is your next option, it is important to understand that diet and behavior modification will be instrumental to sustained weight loss after your surgery.
-The surgery itself is only a tool to get your body started losing weight – complying with diet and behavior modifications required by most surgeons would determine your ultimate success.
+If surgery is your next option, it is important to understand that healthy nutrition and behavior modification will be instrumental to sustained weight loss after your surgery.
+The surgery itself is only a tool to get your body started losing weight – complying with healthy eating and behavior modifications would determine your ultimate success.

 A National Institutes of Health survey of 13 studies concludes that physical activity: